rbcan/MARsym_paper/README.md

 # Required input files:
 - Illumina reads in gzipped fastq format for each sample s1, s2, s3, ... sn (e.g. s1.fq.gz)
 - Reference sequence in fasta format: ref.fasta
 info: the script uses a consensus reference for all samples.
-If you have one reference per sample, you need to replave all $ref in the code with $sample
+If you have one reference per sample, you need to replace all $ref in the code with $sample

 # Example of output files for sample s1
 - mapping.$DATE.log - *logfile for mapping (all samples s1, s2, s3, ... sn)*